Exemptions to the entry ban for professionals in the cultural and creative sectors

 - The FPK assesses the application for exemption, if necessary in consultation with another one of the central government culture funds.

-- The FPK then issues a signed statement, using the same format as that of a note verbale.
+- The FPK then issues a signed entry statement, using the same format as that of a note verbale.

-- Upon arrival in the Netherlands, the professional presents the statement from the FPK to the border authorities – the Royal Military and Border Police (Koninklijke Marechaussee).
+- Upon arrival in the Netherlands, the professional presents the entry statement from the FPK to the border authorities – the Royal Military and Border Police (Koninklijke Marechaussee).

-- If the professional in question is required to have a visa, they must submit the statement to the Dutch representation when applying for a visa.
+- If the professional in question is required to have a visa, they must submit the entry statement to the Dutch representation when applying for a visa.

 No self-quarantine requirement